 Having an optimistic attitude is a choice you can make right today.
 Start with the five concepts above and then remember to repeat the Optimistic Statements to help reinforce them.

 Focus on adjusting your perspective to look for the opportunity, practice gratefulness, sleep well, pay attention to the positive aspects of your life, and believe in yourself as being capable of handling adversity.
-Do these five things and you’ll be well on your way to optimism and happiness.
+Do these five things and you’ll be optimistic at higher levels.

 • • •